ToL 2.25

 Anyway, I’ve also managed to have pieces fail well into production but long before they even get near a tempering oven, so yeah baby!
 Mad skills.

-In all this time I still don’t have any hard and fast rules but I’ve definitely learned to consider what could happen down the process road when designing.
+In all this time I still don’t have any hard and fast rules but have definitely learned to consider what could happen down the process road when designing.

-I start with questions like: “Is that sharp pointy shape dangerously close to an edge?” or “ Hey, look at that long arc running from one side to another- doesn’t it look just like a pre-snap score line?”.
+The process begins with questions like: “Is that pointy shape dangerously close to an edge?” or “ Hey, look at that arc running from one side to another- doesn’t it look like a score line?”.

 How’d I learn that, you ask?